mattbixby123/flearn/README.md

 ### 08-21-2024

-revisiting this project and getting aquainted to make more progress on it - hard time to be breaking into SW
+revisiting this project and getting aquainted to make more progress on it - hard time to be breaking into SW but a great time to be a learner!